Cardiff Offers first Massive Open Online Course

 The course Muslims in Britain is delivered through FutureLearn- the first UK-led provider of massive open online courses (MOOCs).

-Professor Sophie Gilliat-Ray, Centre for the Study of Islam in the UK and lead educator on "Muslims in the Britain: Changes and Challenges", explains how the course aims to look beyond media representations and stereotypes, to reveal a rich history of Muslim presence in Britain, and an infinite variety of individual experiences.
+Professor Sophie Gilliat-Ray, lead educator for the University's free online course "Muslims in the Britain: Changes and Challenges", explains how the course aims to look beyond media representations and stereotypes, to reveal a rich history of Muslim presence in Britain, and an infinite variety of individual experiences.

 "One of the first things we did when putting Muslims in Britain together was to ask Muslims from the local Cardiff community to explain their stories of how their families came to live in the area.
 The result - which can be seen in a video near the middle of our course - was a collection of narratives which stretched from Mombasa to Dhaka, across England and Wales, and involved textile workers, schoolchildren, bankers and chaplains.
 The cumulative effect of these multiple voices was to present a challenge to any one-dimensional depiction of British Muslims: the incredible ethnic, religious and cultural diversity of the population was brought to life.